SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/workflow/fireworks.md

 are completed.
 The output data (output files and job status) is given in "launcher_*" directories.

-Batch job on Cori and Edison To run in batch mode, you will need to define a "Fireworker".
-This can be as simple as the following:
+To run in batch mode, you will need to define a "Fireworker".
 The job that is sent to the batch system will want to pull down a job from the FireServer.
 It does this via a FireWorker script, which can be as simple as:

 ```
 name: test Cori fireworker